MatejKafka/SpawnCamper/README.md

    ```pwsh
    .\bin\launcher.ps1 cmd /c exit
    ```
    The launcher ensures that the server is running and then calls `SpawnCamper.exe` and forwards all arguments.
+Alternatively, pass a PowerShell scriptblock, which will be invoked in a new PowerShell session.

 2. Manually launch the GUI server by calling `.\bin\server\SpawnCamper.Server.exe`, then run the actual traced process by calling `.\bin\SpawnCamper.exe`, passing the command line to invoke.